Create an Authenticated Server-to-Server Connection

 - Keep the private/public key pair and the digital x509 certificate, as you need them in the following task.

-You must configure a connected app to send data into Data Cloud using a server-to-server connection.
+You must configure an external client app to send data into Data 360 using a server-to-server connection.

-- Select New Connected App and set the required connection values.
+- Select New External Client App and set the required basic information values.

 - Enter the callback URL (endpoint) that Salesforce calls back to your application during OAuth.
 It’s the same as the OAuth redirect URI.